avocado-framework/avocado/docs/source/ResultFormats.rst

         </testcase>
         <testcase classname="synctest" name="synctest.1" time="1.69329714775"/>

-Note the dash `-` in the option `--xunit`, it means that the xunit result should go to the standard output.
+.. note:: The dash `-` in the option `--xunit`, it means that the xunit result
+          should go to the standard output.

 json
 ~~~~